amolholani/expense-manager/README.md

 # expense-manager
-A simple android application that helps in managing the daily expenses.
+A simple android application that can help in managing the daily expenses of the users.